History of the Philippines (900–1565): In Luzon

 In the Cagayan Valley, the head of the Ilongot city-states was called a benganganat, while for the Gaddang it was called a mingal.

 The Ilocano people in northwestern Luzon were originally located in modern-day Ilocos Sur and were led by a babacnang.
-Their polity was called Samtoy which did not have a royal family but was headed as a chieftaincy.
+Their polity was called samtoy which did not have a royal family but, rather, was a collection of certain barangays (chiefdoms).

 In Mindanao

 The Lumad people from inland Mindanao are known to have been headed by a datu.

-The Subanon people in the Zamboanga Peninsula were ruled by a timuay until they were overcame by the Sultanate of Sulu in the 13th century.
+The Subanon people in the Zamboanga Peninsula were ruled by a timuay until they were overcome by the Sultanate of Sulu in the 13th century.

 The Sama-Bajau people in Sulu who were not Muslims nor affiliated with the Sultanate of Sulu were ruled by a nakurah before the arrival of Islam.

 Trade

 Trade with China is believed to have begun during the Tang dynasty, but grew more extensive during the Song dynasty.
-By the 2nd millennium CE, some Philippine polities were known to have sent trade delegations which participated in the Tributary system enforced by the Chinese imperial court, trading but without direct political or military control.
+By the 2nd millennium AD, some Philippine polities were known to have sent trade delegations which participated in the Tributary system enforced by the Chinese imperial court, trading but without direct political or military control.
 The items much prized in the islands included jars, which were a symbol of wealth throughout South Asia, and later metal, salt and tobacco.
 In exchange were traded feathers, rhino horns, hornbill beaks, beeswax, bird's-nests, resin, and rattan.